awsdocs/amazon-lex-developer-guide/doc_source/gl-limits.md

++ When using message groups you can define up to five message groups for each message\.
+Each message group can contain a maximum of five messages, and you are limited to 15 messages in all message groups\.

 + You can define sample utterances for intents and slots\.
 You can use a maximum of 200,000 characters for all utterances\.